Orchestral jazz

 Orchestral jazz or symphonic jazz is a form of jazz that developed in New York City in the 1920s.
 Early innovators of the genre, such as Fletcher Henderson and Duke Ellington, include some of the most highly regarded musicians, composers, and arrangers in all of jazz history.
 The fusion of jazz's rhythmic and instrumental characteristics with the scale and structure of an orchestra, made orchestral jazz distinct from the musical genres that preceded its emergence.
 Its development contributed both to the popularization of jazz, as well as the critical legitimization of jazz as an art form.

 History

 Orchestral jazz developed from early New Orleans jazz.
 The African-American musicians who pioneered the genre prior to 1920, and who migrated from New Orleans to Chicago and New York in the early 1920s, brought jazz north; in time, the African-American neighborhood of Harlem became the genre's cultural center.

 In New York, the entertainment and arts industries thrived and jazz found a fitting home, becoming an important part of the cultural landscape.
-But before the widespread popularity of big bands, which developed in tandem with the growing dance craze, jazz was generally regarded as a rather crude variety of music.
+But before the widespread popularity of big bands, which developed in tandem with the growing dance craze, jazz was generally regarded by the white mainstream as a rather crude variety of music.
 It was not widely listened to for its artistic value, as music critic Richard Hadlock writes: